Kurtm36/Think-Tank-philosophy-website-/README.md

 ## Testing

-- I tested that the website works in different browsers: Firefox , Opera , Chrome.
+- I tested that the website works in different browsers: Firefox , Opera , Chrome, Edge.
 - I used [Responsive Website Design Tester](https://responsivedesignchecker.com/) to confirm that the website is responsive , looks and fuctions to all standard screen sizes.
 - Tested all links and can confirm that all of them work and lead where they should lead.